keivrijdag/keivrijdag/README.md

 ### I know little about the topic, can I join anyways?

 Great care is taken to select a topic with only a modest amount of literature about it.
+If a literature search on the topic results in more articles than the Giacomonday Constant, a more specific topic is picked.

-Little as it may be, we do try to accept people that may potentially have good reasons not to read up.
+Short as the list of academic papers may be, we do try to accept people that may potentially have good reasons not to read up.

 ### I want to contribute a topic